yokodemo/Setting-up-A-K8s-Cluster-on-AWS-Using-KOPS/kOps-step-by-step-guide.md

 1.kops is a software use to create production ready k8s cluster in a cloud provider like AWS.

-2. kOPS SUPPORTS MULTIPLE CLOUD PROVIDERS
+2. kOPS supports multiple cloud providers

 3. Kops compete with managed kubernestes services like EKS, AKS and GKE